online-course-hub/cs-bootcamp/cs61a.md

 This course is BRUTAL.
-If it's too hard, do [this](https://programming-22.mooc.fi/) course first.
+If it's too hard, finish [this](https://programming-22.mooc.fi/) first.